robert-melodick/Puzzle-Attack/README.txt

-This is a Unity side project for a simple match 3 game, inspired by Panel De Pon and it's spin offs.
+This is a Unity side project for a simple match 3 game, inspired by Panel De Pon and its spin offs.